Edvarda-E/INF3331/assignment2/README.md

 * `climb` and `climb 1` is equivalent to `cd ..`
 * `climb 5` is equivalent to `cd ../../../../../`

-Additional decisions
+**Additional decisions**
 * If more than one positional parameter is passed to the script, e.g. `climb 1 2`, the script will echo an error message and return.
 * The script is verbose, meaning that it will echo what is does to the terminal, e.g. `Walking up one directory`.

 ## Task 2.2 - A simple time tracker
 *Before* you run the script, remember to set an environmental variable called `$LOGFILE` with an assigned `.txt` file, so that the script runs correctly.
+However, if you should forget, the script will print an error informing you on how to proceed.

 To run the script, make the script executable and then source it
 ```